 Papua New Guinea (PNG) is a developing state located in the Pacific sub-region of Melanesia.
-With a GDP of $31 billion, PNG is the largest economy in the Pacific, and accounts for 75% of regional GDP.
-Papua New Guinea has a population of 10.1 million (2022), resulting in a GDP per capita of $3,000, ranking 11th in the Pacific.
-Its Exclusive Economic Zone (EEZ) covers more than 2.4 million square kilometres, the 16th-largest globally, and is comparable in size to the EEZ of Norway.
+With a GDP of $31 billion, PNG is the largest economy in the Pacific Islands and accounts for 73% of regional GDP.
+Papua New Guinea has a population of 10.4 million, resulting in a GDP per capita of $2,966, the third-lowest in the Pacific.
+Its exclusive economic zone (EEZ) spans 2.4 million square kilometres, the 19th-largest globally, comparable in size to the EEZ of Norway.

-PNG has the lowest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for only 2% of national income in 2022.
-In a global context, PNG has low levels of ODA reliance, ranked 53rd among 127 developing countries for its ODA/GNI ratio.
-The PNG government’s development agenda highlights agricultural reform, expansion of road networks, and improvements to the healthcare sector.
-At 0.568, PNG’s Human Development Index score is the lowest in the region, ranked 154th out of 193 ranked countries.
+PNG has the lowest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 4% of GDP.
+In a global context, PNG has only moderate levels of ODA reliance, with its aid as a share of GDP ranking 65th among 125 developing countries.
+The PNG government’s development agenda highlights agricultural reform, expansion of road networks, and improvements to the healthcare sector as its key priorities.
+At 0.576, PNG’s Human Development Index score ranked 160th out of 193 countries, and is the lowest in the Pacific.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to PNG — including grants, loans, and other forms of assistance — averaged $1.2 billion.
-PNG has seen a dramatic increase in total ODF received since 2019, with total funds received more than doubling since 2017.
-This uptick in ODF was driven in large part by annual budget support loans from the Australian government.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to PNG — including grants, loans, and other forms of assistance — averaged $1.3 billion.
+PNG has seen a dramatic increase in total ODF received since 2019, with total funds more than doubling since 2017.
+This uptick in ODF was driven in large part by annual budget support loans from the Australian government, as well as Asian Development Bank pandemic recovery loans.

 Grant